I quit smoking more than 15 years ago (the date was February 21, 2005).

 Some final points

 Here are the steps I took to quit smoking.
-I’ll add a range of time to each step:
+I’ll add a time range to each step:

 - Take a few months to move to lighter cigarettes step-by-step.
-If you can decrease smoking frequency during that time but do not increasing frequency (2-6 months).
+If you can, decrease smoking frequency during that time.
+But make sure you do not increase frequency (2-6 months).

 - In the last few weeks before quitting smoking switch to ultralights (5-10 weeks).